 Trade receivables include amounts invoiced to lessees in respect of lease rentals and maintenance reserves.
-As of December 31, 2012, we did not have any trades receivables recorded in relation to lessee defaults.
+As of December 31, 2013, we did not have any trades receivables recorded in relation to lessee defaults.
+Furthermore we did not have any provisions for doubtful accounts as of December 31, 2012 and 2013.